Contrapuntal motion: Contrary motion

 Contrary motion is motion in opposite directions.
 That is, when one of the lines moves up, the other line moves down (that is, in inversion).
 If the voices always move by the same intervals (in opposite directions) they are said to be in strict contrary motion.

 The following example shows two voices in contrary motion :

-Contrary motion is important to maintain the independence of the melodic movement in contrapuntal writing.
+Contrary motion is important to maintain the independence of the melodic movement in contrapuntal writing as it creates the most independence between voices.

 Oblique motion

 Oblique motion is motion of one melodic line while the other remains at the same pitch.
 For example :

 If extended for enough time, the note that stays on the same pitch can be called a drone.

 Similar and oblique motion provide less independence than contrary motion, but more than parallel motion.